Carrooi/Node-Simq/README.md

 Here we created instance of my/first/module and stored it in window object (window.app).

 Paths for modules have to be absolute from directory where you run `simq build` command.
-Exception are other modules, if you want to use module inside another module, you can require them also relativelly.
+Exception are other modules, if you want to use module inside another module, you can require them also relatively.

 File extensions are also optional.